-Online emergency contact information will be used to notify family or legal guardians in cases where a student is determined to be missing for more than 24 hours.
+The Dean of Students will attempt to notify the emergency contact as soon as possible after determination has been made that a student is missing.
+Under all circumstances this notification will occur within 24 hours after determining a student is missing.
 Students may update/change their emergency contact information through Cardinal Station.
 Students living in an on-campus student housing facility have the option to register a confidential contact person to be notified in cases where the student is determined to be missing for more than 24 hours.
 Local law enforcement will be notified that the student is missing even if they have not registered a contact person.

 In the event that the missing student is under the age of 18 and not an emancipated individual, notification will be made to the student's parent or legal guardian in addition to any listed emergency contact, even if the parents have not been listed as an emergency contact.
-Please see the Missing Student Notification Policy online at policies.catholic.edu/studentlife/missing.cfm.
+Please see the Missing Student Notification Policy online at policies.catholic.edu/students/studentlife/missing.html.